emissary-ingress/emissary/docs/howtos/linkerd2.md

 ## Multicluster Operation

 Linkerd 2.8 can support [multicluster operation](https://linkerd.io/2/features/multicluster/), where the Linkerd mesh transparently bridges from one cluster to another, allowing seamless access between the two.
 This works using the Linkerd "[service mirror controller](https://linkerd.io/2020/02/25/multicluster-kubernetes-with-service-mirroring/#step-1-service-discovery)" to discover services in the target cluster, and expose (mirror) them in the source cluster.
 Requests to mirrored services in the source cluster are transparently proxied via the Ambassador in the target cluster to the appropriate target service, using Linkerd's [automatic mTLS](https://linkerd.io/2/features/automatic-mtls/) to protect the requests in flight between clusters.
+By configuring Linkerd to use the existing Ambassador as the ingress gateway between clusters, you eliminate the need to deploy and manage an additional ingress gateway.

 ### Initial Multicluster Setup

-1. Install Linkerd and Ambassador.
+1. Install Ambassador and the [Linkerd multicluster control plane](https://linkerd.io/2/tasks/installing-multicluster/).
+Make sure you've also linked the clusters.
-2. Manually inject the Ambassador deployment with Linkerd (even if you have AutoInject enabled):
+2. Inject the Ambassador deployment with Linkerd (even if you have AutoInject enabled):

   ```
   kubectl -n ambassador get deploy ambassador -o yaml | \